iotoi-project/devguide/README.md

 # Introduction

+Developer Guide provides all visitors with HW and SW information regarding codes from the IoToI opensource site.

 1. Chip/Board HW Info

 This section is to let visitors know all HW information (Specification, Architecture, How to develop, providers etc) about Chip and Board